Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 # keyfactor-jobcompletionhandler-base
-A base framework for implementing a job completion handler in Keyfactor
+A base framework for implementing a job completion handler in Keyfactor.

+Current main branch works with Keyfactor v10.x

 # Quick description
 This Orchestrator Job Completion Handler runs for the following jobs: